tnsoftbear/flutter_currency_calculator/README.md

 We display the last 5 conversions at the Calculator screen in the bottom History widget.
 The history widget is constructed with help of FutureBuilder, because it depends on data loaded by async call.
 Since the history widget is updated after the saving of currency conversion, it is notified about the change with help of the [Provider](https://pub.dev/packages/provider) package.
+The Last History widget is a part of the History feature and it is exposed by Facade class of its feature's public API.

 ### Settings feature